ready/community-broadband-kit/README.md

 BEAD enables [subsidiarity](https://en.wikipedia.org/wiki/Subsidiarity), but it does not guarantee this ideal as an outcome.

-Effective subsidiarity requires that we systematize:
+Effective subsidiarity requires coordinating agents to systematize:

 1. The **distribution** of concise, accessible understanding required by the community covering key participatory concepts, from strategic & general to tactical & specific
 2. Coordinated **gathering** of local knowledge, data and insights “handed up” to the application model

 Both can be facilitated through this Community Broadband Kit.

+## Thank You
+Special thank you to the [Broadband Mapping Coalition](https://broadbandmappingcoalition.org) for developing and publishing coherent, thoughtful recommended broadband testing methodology guidelines, and to BMC members for feedback on shaping the test.

 ## Getting Started